 Monterey Whale Watching

 Princess Monterey Whale Watching is the Bay’s leading company in marine biologist narrated whale watching cruises and bay tours and runs year-round excursions.Located directly across from Fisherman’s Wharf in Downtown Monterey, is the Maritime Museum of Monterey.

-Built in 1931, today the museum houses over 5,000 artifacts, and some 50,000 photographs throughout its seven exhibit areas that include interpretive displays from the Rumsien/Ohlone Indians and Spanish explorers, to the USS Macon and Pacific War theatre.
+Built in 1931, today the museum houses over 5,000 artifacts, and some 50,000 photographs throughout its seven exhibit areas.
 There are even a couple of one-of-a-kind exhibits that highlight the days when Monterey was known as the sardine capital of the world.

 This resort itself is known for being luxurious, but pricey, and if you are not staying onsite in one of three lavishness accommodation options, the best way to see this exclusive gem is via 17-Mile Drive.